Starignus/PythonPractise/Chapter_7_Actuators/Actuators.md

 You can also try to control this servo motor from your Raspberry Pi [here](http://gpiozero.readthedocs.io/en/stable/api_output.html?highlight=servo) you can find the GPIOzero API Reference.

 ### Dc Motor
+A [DC motor](https://www.wikiwand.com/en/DC_motor) is any of a class of rotary electrical machines that converts direct current electrical energy into mechanical energy.
+The most common types rely on the forces produced by magnetic fields.
+Nearly all types of DC motors have some internal mechanism, either electromechanical or electronic, to periodically change the direction of current flow in part of the motor.

 ##### Example Circuit
 * Stepper Motor